andyttran/guide_to_algorithms/README.md

     }
 }
 ```
-The problem here has a nested loop, lets evaluate this algorithm for time complexity:
+The problem here has a nested loop, let's evaluate this algorithm for time complexity:

 ```javascript
 // print all values that have a matching pairs